 You can find a good book about absolutely anything you want to try, learn or achieve (even if your life feels boring at this moment, it doesn’t mean you can’t change that with a new activity).

-You can also build a wonderful library and use it any time you encounter a struggle or need to refresh your skills.
+You can also build a beautiful library and use it any time you encounter a struggle or need to refresh your skills.

 - If you don’t want to wait while your books to arrive, choose e-books.
-There are thousands of amazing e-books that can give you so much value.
-Here’s a ton of great self improvement e-books.
+There are thousands of amazing e-books that can give you so much value!

 3. Try minimalism.